jschementi/challenge/coding_challenge.md

 Given a player's hand, implement an algorithm to detect if a hand is a winning hand or not.

-For example, the following is a winning hand because there exists a mutually exclusive 3-of-kind and a 4-card-run:
+For example, the following is a winning hand because there exists a 3-of-kind and a 4-card-run:

 ```
 A♥ A♠ A♣ 2♦ 3♦ 4♦ 5♦